hueahnn/sibmi/dailylog.md

 - To do list for today:
   - Get Snakefile to work for large datasets (having each bakta call submit a sbatch job to the cluster)
   - Set up pandas and Jupyter and filter through the metadata (and download the metadata onto the cluster)
+    - Instead of using the OS package, use pandas to extract the names of the files
+- Snakemake command: `snakemake --profile slurmprofile --rerun-incomplete --use-conda --executor slurm`
+- For exporting a conda env to a JupyterLab kernel: `python -m ipykernel install --user --name=firstEnv`